Eduardo Farías

-Eduardo Ignacio Farías Díaz (born 1 January 1989) is a Chilean footballer that currently plays for Primera B de Chile club San Marcos de Arica as a midfielder.
+Eduardo Ignacio Farías Díaz (born 1 January 1989) is a Chilean footballer who plays as a midfielder.

 Career

 Born in Lo Prado, Santiago, Chile, Farías is a product of Cobresal.
 He switched to Unión La Calera in the second half of 2014.

 After a brief stint with Magallanes in the second half of 2016, he joined Deportes Iquique the next year.

 In 2019, Farías returned to Cobresal.
 In 2023, he switched to Cobreloa.

 In 2023, Farías signed with San Marcos de Arica.
 At the end of the season, he renewed for two years.